oks-erm/oks-erm/README.md

 ### Hi, I am Oksana!

 a data-driven Full Stack Developer and an AI nutter.
-Currently I am finishing a Full Stack Development course with [Code Institute](https://codeinstitute.net) and looking forward to progress my career in tech.
+Currently, I am finishing a Full Stack Development course with [Code Institute](https://codeinstitute.net) and looking forward to progressing my career in tech.

 I like knowing stuff, solving puzzles and reverse engineering.